NykywanP/Hot-Shot/README.md

 # Project Motivations-Goals

         This game was created as my first project at General Assembly.
-I picked a basket ball game because it seemed to be a good project to create.
+I picked a basketball game because it seemed to be a good project to create.
 My biggest challage of this game was to interact with in the html canvas.
 My goal is to have a fun interactive game that can be played by anyone.

 # Link to the actuarial site